vincent-tsugranes/dotnet-cafe-demo/README.md

       -p DATABASE_SERVICE_NAME=dotnet-cafe-mongodb-service

 # create kafka cluster
-This requires that the "Red Hat Integration - AMQ Streams" operator be installed on the cluster.
+*This requires that the "Red Hat Integration - AMQ Streams" operator be installed on the cluster.
+That operator will take the configuration from this yaml file, and deploy a 3-node kafka cluster.

 from the root of the dotnet-cafe-demo folder, run the create-kafka.yml script on OpenShift

     oc create -f create-kafka.yml

 # dotnet.cafe.kitchen
-build and deploy the dotnet.cafe.kitchen service and dependencies
+build and deploy the dotnet.cafe.kitchen service and dependencies.

-set the environment variables for your OCP services DOTNET_CAFE_KAFKA_BOOTSTRAP
+The DOTNET_STARTUP_PROJECT parameter tells the build command which project should be build and run since multiple services are in the same solution, and then builds the dependencies as well.
+It also sets the DOTNET_CAFE_KAFKA_BOOTSTRAP runtime parameter to link to the kafka cluster we created above.

+If you fork the project, you'll need to change the git link

     oc new-app \
       -n dotnet-cafe-demo \